US operation targets IS leader Baghdadi: reports | DW | 27.10.2019

 The area is controlled by the Hayat Tahrir al-Sham — a group led by Syria's former Al-Qaeda affiliate — and rival of IS that has often fought against the group.

 It's unclear how or why Baghdadi would be in such a hostile environment.
-Regional and US intelligence officials have long believed he was located in eastern Syria near the border of Iraq.
+Regional and US intelligence officials have long believed he was located in eastern Syria near the border with Iraq.

 Baghdadi has not been seen in public since an appearance at the Grand al-Nuri Mosque in Iraq's second largest city Mosul in 2014, when he proclaimed himself the leader of the "IS caliphate."
 At its height, the group controlled larges swaths of territory and millions of people in Syria and Iraq until Iraqi forces and the US-backed SDF vanquished the territorial caliphate.